 The traveling gnome was inspired by a rash of similar pranks played in England and France in the 1990s.
 In 1997, a French court convicted the leader of Front de Libération des Nains de Jardins (Garden Gnome Liberation Front) of stealing over 150 gnomes.
 The idea was later used in an advertising campaign for an Internet travel agency.

-When Amélie goes to Mr Collignon's parents, the father, who makes holes in flowers, says he'd rather make these holes into lilacs.
+In the original film, when Amélie goes to Mr Collignon's parents, the father, who makes holes in flowers, says he'd rather make these holes into lilacs.
 This is a direct reference to French singer Serge Gainsbourg's song "Le poinçonneur des Lilas".
+The reference is not translated in the English subtitles.

 Hipolito is a reference to the secondary character Hippolite Terentyev, an unlucky philosopher, from the novel 'The Idiot' (1869) by Fyodor Dostoevsky.
 The main character of the novel is a person who is innocent, naive and immensely kind just like Amelie - most likely the film was inspired by the book.